jcarreira/disag-firebox/README.md

 # In-kernel RDMA library

 This repo contains client/server code that uses RDMA to communicate.
+The server runs in userspace, while the client runs as a kernel module.

 This code has been tested with the hardware/software configuration at the bottom.